webo-agency/en/content/1.services/websites.md

 ---
 center: false
 maxWidth: 700
-class: mb-20
+class: mb-[60px]
 ---

 #subtitle
-### *1/* Professional websites
+### *1/* Quality matters to us

 #title
-## Experienced team *for special tasks*
+## We create robust websites <br>*for ambitious companies*.
 :::::

 :::::prose-p-3
 ---
-class: max-w-[650px] [&_p]:desktop:!mb-5 [&_p]:!leading-8
+class: max-w-[650px] mb-5 [&_p]:!leading-8
 ---
-We don't use templates or ready-made solutions.
-We implement websites from scratch, using only proven and modern technologies, as well as clear technological processes.
-This allows us to ensure the highest quality, performance, and security.
+We do not use templates or off-the-shelf products.
+We program **websites from scratch**, using only **proven and modern technologies** and clear processes and standardisation.
+This ensures the highest quality, performance and security, **guaranteeing stable website performance**, for years to come.
 :::::

 :::::prose-p-4
 ---
-class: static-content max-w-[650px]
+class: static-content max-w-[650px] mb-5 [&_p]:!leading-[28px]
 ---
-From the UX/UI design of the website, through backend and frontend development, to post-launch support, we provide services at every stage of the product life.
+From a design workshop during which we choose the optimal technology, to **UX strategy and website interface design**, programming implementation, to **development and technical support** - with us you will comprehensively realise a website that will be a solid tool for your business.
 :::::
 ::::